AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 >[!IMPORTANT]
 >
-> Ensure you create the custom attribute under the "Email Demographics" attribute-set within your Salesforce Marketing Cloud account.
+> Ensure you create the custom attribute under the "Email Demographics" attribute-set within your [!DNL Salesforce Marketing Cloud] account.

 Refer to the Adobe Experience Platform documentation for [Segment Membership Details schema field group](/help/xdm/field-groups/profile/segmentation.md) if you need guidance on segment statuses.